-The Port Crescent park sits on the site of a former lumbering town.
-However just about all the traces of the former town are gone except for the base of a crumbling chimney near the campground and and old iron bridge at the trailhead near the Pinnebog river.
+The Port Crescent State Park sits on the site of a former lumbering town.
+Just about all the traces of the former town are gone.
+The two exceptions are the base of a crumbling chimney near the campground and and old iron bridge at the trailhead near the Pinnebog river.

 - Port Crescent – A Ghost Town in the Thumb